Migrating Your Site to the CMS

 When the site is migrated you will be asked to review it in order to see if anything has been missed or imputed incorrectly.

-This process should take no more than 2 weeks.
+Step 3 should take no more than 2 weeks.
 The entire migration process involves approximately 40,000 pages.
 For this reason, we must insist on a quick turnover.

 A backup of your old site will be made.